cooolgamer/3DS-custom-keyboard/README.md

 If you're getting an error or plan to uninstall CFW:

-- You have 2 choices, "KEYBOARD ONLY" and "ENTIRE FIRMWARE".
+- SECOND METHOD: You have 2 choices, "KEYBOARD ONLY" and "ENTIRE FIRMWARE":
    - Keyboard only is just reinstalling the clean keyboard to fix the keyboard,
-- entire firmware is reinstalling the entire clean firmware  which is strongly recommended if you plan removing CFW.
+   - Entire firmware is reinstalling the entire clean firmware  which is strongly recommended if you plan removing CFW.
-- The steps not having "KEYBOARD ONLY" or "ENTIRE FIRMWARE" are for both methods, follow them
+   - The steps not having "KEYBOARD ONLY" or "ENTIRE FIRMWARE" are for both methods, follow them.

-- SECOND METHOD: reinstalling with 3DNUS and godmode9.
+- Reinstalling with 3DNUS and godmode9 (Second method).
    - Take [this version of 3DNUS](https://github.com/DrHacknik/3DNUS/releases/tag/3.3_stable) and download the corresponding version for your PC.
    - Process to the setup: disable "enable auto update" and make sure "pack as cia" is enabled
    - On "Title/Firmware", type the latest version and your region letter (ex: ```11.16.0-49E```) then press "Begin download" and wait.